neondatabase/website/content/posts/2022-06-30-prisma-day-talk/index.md

 We put it all together in a demo with Neon, Vercel, Prisma, and GitHub actions to run migrations.
 As part of a migration, we create a database branch in Neon and a migration inside the branch without impacting the production database.
 Only if this succeeds we proceed to run the migration in the production branch.

-We are working with the Prisma team to productize the demo and a standard way of using Prisma and Neon.
+We are working with the Prisma team to productize the demo and make it a standard way of using Prisma and Neon.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/h0VuXnCuQN4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>